andrepuschmann/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a 4G/5G full-stack radio access network engineer.
-I am a srsLTE core developer and also the current project maintainer.
+I am a srsLTE core developer and also the project maintainer.

 interests:
 - 4G/5G-based cellular networks and software radios
-- Ultra-reliable networks, including vehicular networks, machine-to-machine communication
+- Ultra-reliable networks, including vehicular networks and machine-to-machine communication
 - Software quality assurance and test and validation methods
 - Embedded real-time systems and operating system design